Penelope Disick Is The Spitting Image Of Mom Kourtney Kardashian In Photo From Family Yacht Outing

-Penelope Disick is looking more and more like mom every day.
+Penelope Disick is looking more and more like her mother every day.

 A picture from the Kardashian/Jenner clan’s yacht outing to Italy shows how much the 7-year-old daughter of Kourtney Kardashian has become the spitting image of her mom.
-The photos were published by Life & Style magazine and showed the 40-year-old reality television star wearing an all-white outfit while Penelope donned a pink bathing suit.
+The photos were published by Life & Style magazine and showed the 40-year-old reality television star wearing an all-white outfit while Penelope wore a pink bathing suit.

 The resemblance between Kourtney and Penelope has been unmistakable during the family trip.
 Both Life & Style and Hollywood Life referred to Penelope as Kourtney’s “mini-me.”
 The Hollywood Life report shared pictures of the mom and daughter outing in Portofino, Italy, the day before their yacht trip.

-The report said that Penelope “stole the show” in a neon green bikini and high-waisted denim shorts, even taking some fashion pointers from her mom by adding a bachbag.
+The report said that Penelope “stole the show” in a neon green bikini and high-waisted denim shorts, even taking some fashion pointers from her mom by adding a beach bag.

 “Penelope is growing up to be quite the little fashionista, and she’s looking more and more like her mom each day!” the report noted.